 A4E recognises that industry partners affected by the slot waiver want to ensure that it meets its purpose and helps to support the recovery.
 We believe an extension will provide certainty and much-needed flexibility for a season that will challenge all stakeholders.

 In this spirit, A4E is committed to providing traffic and usage data to the Commission to support its assessment and supports the following measures:

 - Slots not intended for use in the upcoming season should be returned as soon as possible for reallocation;

 - Slots for cancelled flights during the season should be handed back no later than two weeks prior to the date of planned operation in order to benefit from the alleviation;

-- Alleviation should also to be considered for slots that are returned less than two weeks in advance owing to (new) government restrictions that prevent a planned flight from operating;
+- Alleviation should also be considered for slots that are returned less than two weeks in advance owing to (new) government restrictions that prevent a planned flight from operating;

-- The waiver should not apply to slots held by an airline which is planning to exit an airport permanently during the winter season with no intention to operate the slots it has been allocated for that season, although slot transfers should still be permitted.
+- The waiver should not apply to slots held by an airline that is planning to exit an airport permanently during the winter season with no intention to operate the slots it has been allocated for that season, although slot transfers should still be permitted.